 Seriously, Jocko looks like he’s been chiseled from unyielding granite, and Leif has eyes that shoot bullets into you.

-I picked this book up for the first time while I was in New York City on my way back to my hotel from a conference.
+I picked this book up for the first time while I was in New York City on my way back to the hotel after a long work confrence.

 By the time I got on my flight back home a day later, I had read it 3 times.

-Ironically enough, the conference my company had paid handsomely for me to attend with some of the leaders in the marketing space (think Google, Amazon, Apple) taught me less then what I had learned in 3 cover-to-cover reads of Extreme Ownership, which cost me about $30.
+Ironically enough, the conference my company had paid handsomely for me to attend, taught me less then what I had learned in 3 cover-to-cover reads of Extreme Ownership, which cost me about $30.